-(Bonus) You've got space for pictures on TMS, but you can also upload your game or link to it so people can play it.
+For the second tier, you've got space for pictures on TMS, but you can also upload your game or link to it so people can play it.
 It's so much fun to be able to play everyone else's game, so make sure you give teams the chance to play yours.
 Fill out the game description and instructions, set the game engine and language, and make sure that you fill out everything.
 Use the "Edit Game Entry" in the upper-right of your game details page.